Product Code: CANtrace

 If you own a CAN interface from any of the following manufacturers, it will work with CANtrace.
 For Kvaser, Softing and Vector hardware, the license is tied to the hardware.
 For Peak hardware, the license is tied to the PC.
 CANtrace can be shared by several people as long as you use the same Kvaser, Softing or Vector CAN hardware.

-CAN-FD is now supported when using Kvaser CAN-FD.
-Long CAN-FD messages can be received and displayed in the trace window, signals from long CAN-FD messages can be decoded and shown in the data and graph tabs.
+CAN FD is now supported when using Kvaser CAN FD.
+Long CAN FD messages can be received and displayed in the trace window, signals from long CAN FD messages can be decoded and shown in the data and graph tabs.
 There is also full support for logging and playback of CAN FD messages in ASC format.

-But it doesn’t have to be that way!
+Many CAN messages contain several different data values, or signals, and it is a pain to manually decode the binary data.
 In CANtrace signals are decoded and displayed in human readable form.
 The real-world data from your CAN network can be monitored, logged and plotted using familiar engineering units.
 You will see the RPM and temperature in the same format you are used to.

 Signals are decoded using your existing CAN database, in the commonly used DBC format.
 You can connect a separate database to every CAN interface (channel) and there is even a handy database editor included in CANtrace.